A guest article by Pedro Jovchelevich

 There are many challenges to develop the art of natural navigation in tropical biomes, however there are some tips e tricks that can be combined to help you to find the way.

-Thank you and congratulations, Pedro – I believe this is the first guest article from the southern hemisphere on this website!
+Thank you and congratulations, Pedro and Gersony – I believe this is the first guest article from the southern hemisphere on this website!

 Please keep up the observation and sharing – we need more clues, signs and voices from the SH!